What Is The Difference Between A Niche And A Habitat?

 A habitat is a physical space where organisms live, while a niche refers to an organism’s functional role and its interactions within a habitat.
 These two concepts are essential in understanding the relationships between species and their environment.

 In terms of defining habitat and niche, a habitat includes various factors like climate, geography, and the available resources that determine the living conditions for a specific species.
 Conversely, a niche covers an organism’s way of life within its habitat, including its feeding habits, reproductive strategies, and behaviors.
-Understanding these distinctions is crucial to grasping the complexities of ecosystems and how species coexist within their particular environments.
+Understanding these distinctions is key to grasping how ecosystems work and how species coexist within their particular environments.

 Defining Habitat and Niche